 The debate over long-lasting fur versus cheaply-made plastic fur is nothing new, but this debate has been one-sided for a long time, because of false communication from activists.
 It is great to finally have real facts on the table.

 Faran Krentcil, the journalist behind this recent HarpersBazaar.com article tells a story where she crossed paths with an activist during a protest.
-Faran had thanked the activist for standing up for animal rights but added questioning: “Do you know your cheap sneakers were made by children chained to machines?”, which led to an upsetting fight.
+Faran had thank the activist for standing up for animal rights but added questioning: “Do you know your cheap sneakers were made by children chained to machines?”, which led to an upsetting fight.

 Vegan material does not mean it’s ethical or eco-friendly